-Atlanta spa shootings coincide with rise of anti-Asian hate online
+Anti-Asian attacks rise along with online vitriol

 Hate crimes against Asian Americans in 16 of America’s biggest cities climbed 150 percent last year, with a spike in March and April, according to research earlier this month from the Center for the Study of Hate and Extremism at California State University at San Bernardino, which analyzed official police data.

-The suspected gunman told police that the shooting was not racially motivated and that he had frequented the spas, Cherokee County Sheriff’s Capt.
+The suspected gunman told police that the shooting was not racially motivated, and he may have frequented the spas, Cherokee County Sheriff’s Capt.
 Jay Baker said Wednesday.
-His sexual addiction helped drive the violence, said Baker, calling it “a temptation he wanted to eliminate.”
+The suspect’s “possible sexual addiction” appeared to be a factor, another official said, calling it “a temptation he wanted to eliminate.”

-But to some researchers, the violent attack — in which a White gunman targeted predominantly Asian women — also seemed to fit a pattern of sexist and xenophobic language online, which has often dehumanized Asian women as objects for sexual fixation or exotic fetishization.
+But to some researchers, activists and members of the Asian American community, the violent attack — in which a White gunman targeted predominantly Asian women — also seemed to fit a pattern of sexist and xenophobic language online, which has often dehumanized Asian women as objects for sexual fixation or exotic fetishization.

 Charissa Cheah, a University of Maryland Baltimore County professor who has studied Asian American discrimination, said the “racialization” of the pandemic as the “China flu” has led to Asian Americans being targeted for real-world abuse.